CloudBedrock/n8n-nodes-cribops/README.md

 ---

-**Note**: This is a community-maintained package.
-For official support, please contact the Cribops AI team.
+**Note**: This is a community-maintained package that requires an active Cribops subscription.
+For official support, please contact the Cribops AI team at [cribops.com](https://cribops.com).

+## Disclaimer

+This n8n node is provided as an open-source integration tool.
+CloudBedrock and Cribops are registered trademarks of CloudBedrock, Inc. The use of these trademarks in this project is for identification purposes only and does not imply endorsement.